paritytech/polkadot-sdk/README.md

 > NOTE: We have recently made significant changes to our repository structure.
-In order to streamline our development process and foster better contributions, we have merged three separate repositories Cumulus, Substrate and Polkadot into this repository.
+In order to streamline our development1 process and foster better contributions, we have merged three separate repositories Cumulus, Substrate and Polkadot into this repository.
 Read more about the changes [ here](https://polkadot-public.notion.site/Polkadot-SDK-FAQ-fbc4cecc2c46443fb37b9eeec2f0d85f).